An impact model of the electrostatic force: Coulomb's law re-visited: A dipole model of the electrostatic force

 By turning the orientation of half of them around, the electric field would vanish.
 The energy density of the electric field thus is with Eq.~(\ref{eqn.general})

 The energy density of the field is just a consequence of the dipole distributions and orientations.
-Outside of the capacitor, the orientations are such that they compensate each other, and it is $w = 0$.
+Outside of the plane plate capacitor discussed in Sect.~\ref{s.intro}, the orientations are such that they compensate each other, and it is $w = 0$.

 This description of the relationship between the configuration of the dipole distribution and the electric field suffers from the fact that both the classical electric field and its interaction with electric charges and dipoles do not exist in the new concept.
 Consequently, the classical equations of charged-particle physics as summarized, for instance, by \citet{Roh97} cannot be applied, and alternative solutions have to be conceived.